 Twice-Baked Spaghetti Squash with Kale, Feta, and Mozzarella

 Twice-Baked Spaghetti Squash with Kale, Feta, and Mozzarella is delicious for a low-carb side dish or a Meatless main dish.
-Use the Diet-Type Index to find more recipes like this one.
+Use Spaghetti Squash Recipes to find more recipes like this one.

 I don’t have any kind of clever creative story about how I came up with this Twice-Baked Spaghetti Squash with Kale, Feta, and Mozzarella except for the fact that my local store had organic kale on sale for $.99 a bunch (!) and I went a little crazy buying kale.
 So then I had to start thinking of ways to use it, and I had a big spaghetti squash on the counter staring me in the face.